earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 # setwd("path-here/earth-analytics")
 ```

-In the last lesson we extracted canopy height data at each field site location
+In the last lesson you extracted canopy height data at each field site location
 from a NEON Canopy Height Model.
-In this lesson, we will summarize our field
+In this lesson, you will summarize your field
-site data so that we can compare tree heights measured on the ground with
+site data so that you can compare tree heights measured on the ground with
 tree heights derived from lidar data.

-We will use the `dplyr` library to manipulate our data.
+You will use the `dplyr` library to manipulate your data.

 ## Extract Descriptive Stats From *In situ* Data

-First let's import and explore our tree height data.
-Note that our tree
+First let's import and explore your tree height data.
+Note that your tree
 height data is stored in `.csv` format.
 How many unique plots are in the data?